dclements/riak-java-crdt/README.md

 Roughly in order:

+* Implement retainAll on methods that support remove.
 * Better [Jackson](http://jackson.codehaus.org) use and integration.
 * Removing the self-serialization aspects (or at least make them optional) to better integrate with available tools for working with annotated objects.
 * Tools for specifically working with Riak.